Men’s natures are alike; it is their habits that separate them.– Confucius

 It didn’t take a day or even a week, but after a couple of months, I started feeling a lot better.
 My anxiety calmed down and I had a whole new arsenal of weapons to throw at it.

 Notice how I phrased those 4 ways up above: “I started becoming the type of person who does X.” Not only did I start eating healthier, but I started seeing myself and believing that I was the type of person who eats healthier.
-This is key in changing habits.
+This is key to developing better habits.
 I believed I was a new person, and so I was.

 There is no magic bullet to cure a lifetime of stress and anxiety, it starts with better habits.
 Unfortunately, this isn’t something you can just tell someone who’s suffering.
 They’ve got to exhaust their options and fumble through it themselves.
 Only when they’re ready to help themselves can the rest of us even begin to help them.